saurabh1088/notes/iOS/Networking/URLLoadingSystem.md

 #  URL Loading System

  ## URL Loading System & it's players

  *For examples check : https://github.com/saurabh1088/swift-playgrounds/blob/main/Networking.playground/Contents.swift*

- In a nutshell one creates a *URLSession* instances which is then used to create one or more *URLSessionTask* instances which can fetch and return some data, download or upload files.
-Session is configured using a *URLSessionConfiguration* object controlling ths behaviour in general.
+ In a nutshell one creates a `URLSession` instances which is then used to create one or more `URLSessionTask` instances which can fetch and return some data, download or upload files.
+Session is configured using a `URLSessionConfiguration` object controlling ths behaviour in general.

  ### URLSession

- Usually an app may create one or more *URLSession* instances, which help in coordinating group of related data-transfer tasks.
+ Usually an app may create one or more `URLSession` instances, which help in coordinating group of related data-transfer tasks.
 For e.g a web browser app might create one instance for each browser tab.
 A separate instance might be required for creating an ephemeral browsing session.

- So basically a *URLSession* instance is created (or more than one if needed).
+ So basically a `URLSession` instance is created (or more than one if needed).
 The instance gives capabilities(APIs) to perform tasks.
-All the tasks which a *URLSession* instance performs or will perform will share same a common configuration object.
-This configuration object is *URLSessionConfiguration*
+All the tasks which a `URLSession` instance performs or will perform will share same a common configuration object.
+This configuration object is `URLSessionConfiguration`

- *URLSession* is the key object which one uses for sending requests and receiving responses.
+ `URLSession` is the key object which one uses for sending requests and receiving responses.

- One can create different kinds of *URLSession* instances like :-
+ One can create different kinds of `URLSession` instances like :-

- - *URLSession* provides a singleton shared instance (*URLSession.shared*).
-This shared instance doesn’t have any configuration object so is not customisable but will serve a good starting point for simple use cases.
+ - `URLSession` provides a singleton shared instance (*URLSession.shared*).
+   - This shared instance doesn’t have any configuration object
+   - One can't set any configuration object to it
+   - hence is not customisable but will serve a good starting point for most simple use cases.
- - *URLSession* instance initialised and configured with a default *URLSessionConfiguration* object
+ - `URLSession` instance initialised and configured with a default `URLSessionConfiguration` object
- - *URLSession* instance initialised and configured with a ephemeral *URLSessionConfiguration* object
+ - `URLSession` instance initialised and configured with a ephemeral `URLSessionConfiguration` object
- - *URLSession* instance initialised and configured with a background *URLSessionConfiguration* object which allows background operations
+ - `URLSession` instance initialised and configured with a background `URLSessionConfiguration` object which allows background operations

- Using a *URLSession* instance ultimately allows us to create tasks.
+ Using a `URLSession` instance ultimately allows us to create tasks.
 These tasks eventually perform one of the below operations

  1. Data tasks
     - using *Data* objects